Taylor, Washington

-Taylor is an extinct town in King County, in the U.S. state of Washington.
+Taylor is a ghost town in King County, in the U.S. state of Washington.

 History

 Taylor was laid out in 1893 as a company town by the Denny Clay Company after a railway was built in the area in 1892.
 The Denny Clay Company and its successors both mined clay and produced clay products in Taylor, which were then transported via rail.
-Coal was also mined in Taylor, which in turn could be used in the furnaces used to dry the clay.
+Coal was also mined in Taylor, which in turn could be used in the kilns used to fire the clay.
 Besides the mine, factory and housing, the town was also home to a hotel, saloon and a post office called Taylor was established in 1904 which remained in operation until 1944.

 While one of the major clay items produced at Taylor was sewer pipes, it did not have a sophisticated sewage treatment system itself and the city of Seattle was concerned the waste water from town would pollute the city's water supply.
 This led to the city eventually condemning the town in 1947.